-When I was at primary school in the 1970s one of my friends lived in one of a row of cottages in Suffield.
+When I was at primary school in the 1970s one of my friends lived in one of a row of cottages in Suffield which backs on to Gunton Park.
 It backed onto a farmyard full of interlocking hay bales, knackered cars, and a grain store with an egg-timer mountain of grain surrounded by rats nests.
-We clambered over most of it, got shouted at occasionally by farm hands but that was the limit, nobody died in an avalanche of barley, sucked into the pile.
+We clambered over most of it, got shouted at occasionally by farm hands but that was the limit, nobody died in an avalanche of barley, sucked into the pile despite their fears for us.
 My friend’s dad Jack always said the cottage and the one next door had originally been one house.
-It was curiously higgeldy-piggeldy with narrow stairs and sloping floors, it turns out it dated back to the seventeenth century and had been a pub.
+It was curiously higgeldy-piggeldy with narrow stairs and sloping floors, it turns out it dated back to the seventeenth century and had been a pub for the Gunton Estate.
 The clue was square in the middle of the living room floor, a large and slightly frightening cellar hatch that led down into pitch black, the stuff of nightmares.

 In 1882 a major fire removed the hall, it was at the time the home of the Harbords; the Baron of Suffield and his family.
 The site remained a wreck for nearly a century until it and the Park were bought by Kit Martin of the Phoenix Trust in the 1980s.
 It was renovated and then converted into apartments.
 The whole Deer Park was also purchased and has been returned to the original landscape of the estate, under which it’s former uses had hidden.
 The relationship between the land and the people that farmed it and used it has meant it has flickered between being consumed by the plough for arable farming where pheasants were safe from royal guns and back to pasture and deer park.